4nzu/parcelpuppy/BE-README.md

 /docroot - contains css, images (img), js and .htaccess with rewrite rules.
 Also contains files that load the framework: init.php, index.php

 /library - contains Controller and Model classes specific to this site.
-Controllers must have the word "Display" in their name, for example: Display.php is the controller for the site's root "/" page, requestsDisplay.php is a controller for the "/requests/" page (note closing "/").
+Controllers must have the word "Display" in their name, for example: Display.php is the controller for the site's root "/" pages, requestsDisplay.php is a controller for the "/requests/" pages (note closing "/").
 API.php is a special controller for facilitating asynchronous calls (see more below)

 /templates - templates and template modules for rendering html pages